-Agency Count(ies) Served Population Served Availability to Administer the VI-SPDAT Number Staff Trained (recommend more than 1 staff) Active on HMIS Thrive Henderson, Polk, Rutherford, Transylvania Families Only Single Men Single Women Days: Mon - Fri Times: 8:30-5pm 4 ∑ Yes ☐ No The Haven Transylvania Families Only Single Men Single Women Days: All Times: All 3 ⊠ Yes □ No Blue Ridge Health Henderson, Polk, Rutherford, Transylvania Families Only Single Men Single Women All Days: Mon-Fri Times: 8am-5pm 7 ∑ Yes ☐ No Families Only Single Men Single Women All Days: Times: Yes No Families Only Single Men Single Women All Days: Times: Yes No Families Only Single Men Single Women All Days: Times: Yes No Families Only Single Men Single Women Days: Times: Yes No
+Agency Count(ies) Served Population Served Availability to Administer the VI-SPDAT Number Staff Trained (recommend more than 1 staff) Active on HMIS Thrive Henderson, Polk, Rutherford, Transylvania Families Only Single Men Single Women All Days: Mon - Fri Times: 8:30-5pm 4 Yes No The Haven Transylvania Families Only Single Men Single Women All Days: All Times: All 3 Yes No Safe Transylvania □ Families Only □ Single Men □ Single Women □ All Days: All Times: All 1 Yes No Families Only Single Men Single Women All Days: Times: Yes No Families Only Single Men Single Women All Days: Times: Yes No Families Only Single Men Single Women All Days: Times: Yes No Families Only Single Men Single Women All Days: Times: Yes No

 If shelters do not administer the VI-SPDAT, please describe how the system identifies who in shelter needs the assessment and follows up with these households to complete the VI-SPDAT.

 In the region some shelters do administer the VI-SPDAT.
-In situations in which this isn't the case Thrive is making contact weekly with area shelters that do not administer the VI-SPDAT to determine CE eligibility and then is completeing the CE entry at that time.
+In situations in which this isn't the case there is no current system for follow up.
+The original timeline was to develop MOUs with DV agencies to allow for tracking by August of 2017, discussions are still occuring but this has not yet been completed.
+There is specific discussion around having Thrive staff have specific office hours at the shelter in Henderson County to increase access.